fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ## Week 13

 ### 15: (digital) Public History
 - Thomas Cauvin, "New Field, Old Practices: Promises and Challenges of Public History", _Magazén_, 1 (2021).
 This is in our ZOTERO library (and be sure you log in to access the PDF or it will look like it's not there)!
+Note there is a fair amount of detail in terms of the history of public history that we can ignore.
+Specific names and places are not important, but stay tuned into the larger point the author is trying to make in sketching out the history.

 {% include alert.html class='danger' title='Reading Reflection' text="
 - What are the tensions and challenges of doing public history?